StevenMayher/431-2021/classes/class25/README.md

 - Dr. Love's slides will be available in [PDF format](https://github.com/THOMASELOVE/431-2021/blob/main/classes/class25/431-class25-slides.pdf), as well as in [R Markdown](https://github.com/THOMASELOVE/431-2021/blob/main/classes/class25/431-class25-slides.Rmd).
 - The recording will be made available approximately 24 hours after class through our Shared Google Drive and via Modules and Echo 360 on [Canvas](https://canvas.case.edu).

-## Remaining Deliverables for 431
+## The Five Remaining Deliverables for 431

 Now that you've completed [Quiz 3](https://github.com/THOMASELOVE/431-2021/tree/main/quizzes/quiz3), here's what's left.

-1. The regular Minute Paper after Class 25 due Wednesday 2021-12-01 at noon. **Details to come.**
+1. The regular Minute Paper after Class 25 is due Wednesday 2021-12-01 at noon.
+Fill it out at https://bit.ly/431-2021-minute-25.
-2. Project B news and requirements
-    - Confirmation Form: Please visit https://bit.ly/431-2021-projectB-confirmation and fill out the form there by noon on Wednesday 2021-12-01.
-If you have a project partner, exactly one of you need to submit this form.
+2. The Project B confirmation form (**not the same thing as the Minute Paper**) is also due Wednesday 2021-12-01 at noon.
+You (or your partner) must fill it out at https://bit.ly/431-2021-projectB-confirmation.
-        - [My reactions to your submitted Confirmation Forms are here](https://github.com/THOMASELOVE/431-2021/blob/main/projectB/confirmations.md).
+    -  [My reactions to submitted Confirmation Forms are here](https://github.com/THOMASELOVE/431-2021/blob/main/projectB/confirmations.md).
 If you are listed with **Confirmed? = Yes**, then you're all set.
+3. Project B Presentations will be December 6, 7 and 9.
-    - The Schedule for Project B oral presentations has been posted to our Shared Google Drive.
-Please note the date and time of your presentation, and contact Dr. Love via email immediately if there are any issues.
+    - The Schedule for Project B oral presentations is posted to our Shared Google Drive.
+Please contact Dr. Love via email immediately if there are any issues.
     - See the [Project B Checklist](https://thomaselove.github.io/431-2021-projectB/checklist.html) for more on what to expect during your presentation.
-3. All other items for Dr. Love are due at the same time: **NOON on Friday 2021-12-10**
+4. All other items for Dr. Love are due at the same time: **NOON on Friday 2021-12-10**
     - Final [Project B](https://thomaselove.github.io/431-2021-projectB/) materials.
         - This includes R Markdown and HTML files for Study 1 and for Study 2, submitted through [Canvas](https://canvas.case.edu/)
         - All students must also complete the [Self-Evaluation Form](https://thomaselove.github.io/431-2021-projectB/self_eval.html), which will be posted **in early December**.